JasperEssien2/finder-matcher-gen/docs/index.markdown

 You want to write tests to validate that the red and green light behaves correctly when activated or deactivated by invoking the `stop()` or `go()` function.

-Without introducing a custom Matcher, your test assertion logic for the above code will probably look like this.
+Without introducing a custom matcher, your test assertion logic for the above code will probably look like this.

 ```dart
  test(